History and background . . .

 Professional associations . . .

 Danish Association of Music Therapists (DMTF) has existed in its present form since 1992.
 The board of DMTF includes 6 members, representing different regions of Denmark.
-DMTF is a professional association and includes only music therapists with a university degree as well as Music Therapy students from Aalborg University.
+DMTF is a professional association and includes only music therapists with a university degree as well as Music Therapy students from Aalborg University and students from Promusa at Aalborg University.
 The aim of DMTF is to take care of the interests of professional music therapists in Denmark, shaping the policies and ethics of the profession.
-In May 2016 the number of members is 127.
+DMTF has 140 members in April 2017.

 The activities of DMTF cover:

-- An annual two-day meeting for all members DMTF board meetings
+♣ An annual two-day meeting for all members

 Training programs . . .

 Aalborg University offers a five year, full-time MA degree course in music therapy, and is linked to the Music Therapy Clinic at Aalborg Psychiatric Hospital that is established as a center for treatment and research.
 The permanent staff includes two full time professors and six full time associate professors.
 In addition the team includes four part-time lecturers, two postdocs and about 15 PhD students.

 The MA program qualifies students to practice music therapy at a clinical and scientific level.
 Students are trained to work within multi-disciplinary teams in institutions in Denmark or abroad.
 The program gives equal weight to academic study, personal development, musical training, scientific research methodology and clinical skills.
 The program was founded on a broad psycho-dynamic and humanistic basis encouraging an integrative approach.

 - Musical skills: Musical and clinical approach to vocal, instrumental and keyboard improvisation.
 Musical repertoire.

 - Self experience: Individual and group training in the therapy process.
 Clinical experience at different institutions.